saanvivi/BANDIT-writeup/README.md

 strings data.txt | grep ^=
 exit -d
 ~~~
 It is stated that the password is stored in human readable format (strings) in data.txt.
-Thus, i used strings data.txt to find all strings in that file.
-Using `|`, i used its output on the grep command, which let me single out all files which begin with '='.
+Thus, I used strings data.txt to find all strings in that file.
+Using `|`, I used its output on the grep command, which let me single out all files which begin with '='.
 This gave me multiple matches but only one with the password format, and thus thats the password.

 The password for the next level is: G7w8LIi6J3kTb8A7j9LgrywtEUlyyp6s